 There is one place where Solidworks in the Cloud could be very influential.

 Solidworks could release a version that allows no file transfer and watermark the AIDs (Associated Information Documents (drawings)) for education.
 I have to say this is the most viably potential.
 Years ago, Solidworks had no copy protection until 2007.
 They created thousands and thousands of users.
 Sadly, the companies I represented did not understand this.
 This is another opportunity.
 Just like Onshape all they need is a computer (PC or Apple) and a browser!!
 Again, this is a very dated CAD system, with many problems, further locking the industry into a very unproductive system.
-The industry has suffered for almost 30 year with this paradigm.
+The industry has suffered for over 30 year with this paradigm.
 But ready made users is very interesting to the industry!

 30 Years of 3D CAD Incompatibility